intersystems-community/vscode-objectscript/README.md

 - Setting the `username` property is optional.
 If omitted it will be prompted for when connecting, then cached for the session.

 - Setting a plaintext value for the `password` property is **not** recommended.
-Instead, run the `InterSystems Server Manager: Store Password in Keychain` command from Command Palette.
+Instead, install the InterSystems Server Manager extension and use that to store your password securely.

 - If no password has been set or stored it will be prompted for when connecting, then cached for the session.